Amari Cooper Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Season Stats

+- Cooper has caught 46 grabs for 624 yards and five touchdowns this season.
+He has been targeted 67 times, and is averaging 52.0 yards per game.

-- Cooper has been the target of 67 of his team's 462 passing attempts this season, or 14.5% of the target share.
+- So far this season, 14.5% of the 462 passes thrown by his team have gone Cooper's way.

-- With nine targets in the red zone this season, Cooper has been on the receiving end of 14.8% of his team's 61 red zone pass attempts.
+- Cooper has seen the ball thrown his way nine times in the red zone this season, 14.8% of his team's 61 red zone pass attempts.

-- The Cowboys have run 58.3% passing plays and 41.7% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Cowboys have called a pass in 58.3% of their plays from scrimmage this year while staying on the ground 41.7% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Cooper's matchup with Washington.